 Seniors are staying in their homes much longer than ever before.
 When they stay in the home where they raised their family, seniors are likely to remodel to add features to support their new lifestyle like a gardening center in their garage.
 Seniors may also move to get closer to the grandchildren and there are features they now want in new home.

-This article was inspired by a more comprehensive article, Features of the Age-Proof House.
-Here is a quick summary of the features described in the article, explaining what seniors want in their homes today … so they can live independently for many years to come.
+This article was inspired by a more comprehensive article which is no longer available.
+There are lots of articles today if you search for “age-proof house“.
+Here are the most common features described in these articles, explaining what seniors want in their homes.
+They are meant to allow people to live independently for many years to come.

 Why are Seniors Staying Home?

 Older people like their independence and living in familiar surroundings.
-They want convenience, comfort and safety and the kitchen is their most important room.
+They want convenience, comfort and safety.
+The kitchen is their most important room.
 All of these sound consistent with homeowners in general, so what unique requirements do seniors have?
 They aren't as agile, balance can be a problem, and eyesight, hearing, smelling and the sense of touch are weaker.
 Changes that compensate for these limitations are helpful.

-The University of Missouri surveyed 85 homemakers, age 65 and over, and they want:
+The University of Missouri surveyed 85 homemakers, age 65 and older.
+Here's what they wanted:

-- Small homes (lower heating/cooling costs) on one level with low ceilings to avoid ladders.
+- Smaller homes (lower heating/cooling costs) on one level with low ceilings to avoid ladders.
 Windows that can be cleaned and screens installed/replaced from the inside preferred.

 - Low maintenance exteriors – windows, doors and siding that don't need to be painted.
 A protected entryway can help reduce accidents due to rain and snow.